There are many ways for you to provide support and development but which of these are best in any particular situation may depend on factors such as:

 - Online learning resources

-Where you decide a formal training course is the most appropriate way forward, further details of courses run through SDDU, IT and the LOGIK Centre can be found on their web sites.
-SDDU also provide on-line learning resources and suggested reading around some key topics.
+Where you decide a formal training course is the most appropriate way forward, further details of courses run through OD&PL (formerly SDDU), IT and the LOGIK Centre can be found on their web sites.
+OD&PL also provides on-line learning resources and suggested reading around some key topics.

 Advice and support can also be sought from your local HR Manager/Officer.